randy-riegsecker/SuperPhonic/README.md

 This is a fun soundboard enjoyed by children and adults all over the world!

 The code is written in Java and the application was developed using Android Studio.
-It demonstrates the use of Button elements and the SoundPool class to play short mp3 sound files.
+It demonstrates the use of a single Activity with Buttons and the SoundPool class to play short mp3 sound files.

 Happy Noisemaking!